-Finally, petitioners are dedicated to promoting greater respect worldwide for internationally recognized workers rights and curbing the inhumane treatment of people who are systematically denied basic worker rights and who are unprotected in their own countries when they protest the exploitative conditions they must endure.
+Finally, the U.S. unions are dedicated to promoting greater respect worldwide for internationally recognized workers rights and curbing the inhumane treatment of people who are systematically denied basic worker rights and who are unprotected in their own countries when they protest the exploitative conditions they must endure.